 There are two steps defined within this process.
-At the end of each of step, an evaluation will be conducted by the applicable Stakeholder Group Executive Committee (SGEx), which will determine whether the application is approved to proceed to the next phase subject to Board ratification.
+At the end of each of step, an evaluation will be conducted by the applicable Stakeholder Group (SG), according to its internal charter provisions, which will determine whether the application is approved to proceed to the next phase subject to Board ratification.
 Specific evaluation criteria are documented in the appendices so that proponents can learn, in advance, what tasks and activities are expected of them and how each one will be measured and assessed.